DEFRA/defra-ruby-govpay/README.md

 ## Webhook Handling

-The gem provides functionality for handling Gov.UK Pay webhooks for both payments and refunds.
-The webhook services process the webhook data and return structured information that your application can use to update its records.
+The gem provides functionality for handling Govpay webhooks for both payments and refunds.
+The webhook services validate the webhook content, that the status transition is allowed, return structured information that your application can use to update its records.

 ### Processing Webhooks